StarRocks/starrocks/docs/loading/RoutineLoad.md

 ## Create a Routine Load job

 The following two examples describe how to consume CSV-format and JSON-format data in Kafka, and load the data into StarRocks by creating a Routine Load job.
-For detailed instruction and reference, see [CREATE ROUTINE LOAD](../sql-reference/sql-statements/data-manipulation/CREATE%20ROUTINE%20LOAD.md).

 ### Load CSV-format data